A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Discussion

 \subsection{Regression extensibility}

-An overwhelming strength of this optimization approach is the ability to incorporate additional regression constraints seamlessly into the model, since the MIO formulation can be extended to describe many more constraints.
-For example, using more involved MIO setup, we can control the sparsity and robustness of $\beta$, explicitly control for multicollinearity, and also introduce regularized non-linear effects.
-We have therefore designed a method that connects hierarchical models - that are ubiquitous in healthcare and economics - to the exciting new field of ``holistic" regression \citep{Bertsimas_Li_2020}.
+The versatility of the MIO approach is a notable strength, as it seamlessly integrates additional regression constraints into the model.
+The MIO formulation can be extended to cover many more constraints.
+For instance, a more elaborate MIO setup can control the sparsity and robustness of $\beta$, explicitly manage multicollinearity, and introduce regularized non-linear effects.
+Hence, our method bridges hierarchical models, prevalent in healthcare and economics, with the field of ``holistic'' regression \citep{Bertsimas_Li_2020}.